Avaiga/taipy-getting-started/README.md

 Welcome to the **Getting Started** guide for Taipy.
 This tour shows you how to create an entire application using the two components of Taipy:

-- the **Graphical User Interface** (Taipy GUI): to allow any Python developpers to create a complex and interactive GUI.
+- the **Graphical User Interface** (Taipy GUI): to allow any Python developers to create a complex and interactive GUI.

  - the **Scenario Management** (Taipy Core): to implement a modern backend for any data-driven application based on your business case.